VyperGroup/astroidv3/README.md

 <h1 align="center">AstroidV3</h1>

-Astroid, a proxy that supports now.gg and runs on Ultraviolet, a highly sophisticated proxy used for evading internet censorship or accessing websites in a controlled sandbox using the power of service-workers and more!
+Astroid, a proxy that supports now.gg and uses Ultraviolet, a highly sophisticated proxy used for evading internet censorship or accessing websites in a controlled sandbox using the power of service-workers and more!

 ## Deployment